-This is a briefing note to indicate the massive scale of mining that is required to deliver the raw materials required for the international net zero effort.
+21.20 The massive scale of mining that is required to deliver the raw materials for the international net zero effort.

 Serious environmental issues arise at all stages of wind and solar power generation, from mining to the disposal of turbines, batteries and solar panels at the end of their working lives.